DevSecOpsSamples/gke-network-endpoint-group/README.md

 - Create a GKE cluster and namespaces
 - Build and push to GCR
 - Ingress with Network Endpoint Group(NEG)
-    - Object Spec
+    - Manifest
     - Deploy ingress-neg-api
     - Screenshots
 - LoadBalancer Type with NodePort
-    - Object Spec
+    - Manifest
     - Deploy loadbalancer-type-api
     - Screenshots
 - LoadBalancer Type with NodePort
-    - Object Spec
+    - Manifest
     - Deploy nodeport-type-api
     - Create a firewall rule for node port
 - Cleanup